 Training and Education

 A high school diploma and experience in an office or legal setting are often the only requirements necessary for an entry-level position.
-Legal transcriptionists often receive on-the-job training by an attorney, paralegal, or office manager.
+Legal transcriptionists often receive on-the-job training from an attorney, paralegal, or office manager.

 Some other core courses found in a legal transcriptionist training program include word processing and typing, court reporting theory, English and editing for transcription, computer-aided transcription, legal dictionary building, and basic dictionary building.

 Can You Work From Home?